Vectorworks/developer-scripting/Function Reference/Functions/GetDashDataValPairAt.md

 ## Remarks
 *_c_*, 2016.03.01:
 * The dash style index required is relative to the dash style list, not the name list.
-Use [[VS:GetDashStyle]] or [[VS:GetDashStyleIndex]] to obtain it.
+Use [GetDashStyle](GetDashStyle.md) or [GetDashStyleIndex](GetDashStyleIndex.md) to obtain it.
-* The count of dash/gap pairs and the boolean value swt (if scale with thickness is ON) can be fetched with [[VS:GetNumDashDataPairs]].
+* The count of dash/gap pairs and the boolean value swt (if scale with thickness is ON) can be fetched with [GetNumDashDataPairs](GetNumDashDataPairs.md).
 * The REAL values returned are page inches.

 ## Examples